 No matter its name, membrillo itself is as mutable as its name has proven to be.
 The color can very from pale gold to deep red, depending on the level of oxidation.
 Apples brown undaintily when oxidized, but quince blush the rosiest shade of red.
 Repeated heating and cooling deepen the redness, so do not hesitate to allow the paste to cool between steps.

-This recipe comes to us from Zeidrich’s book, as so many of our favorites do.
+This recipe comes to us from Zeidrich’s The Joy of Jams, Jellies, and Other Sweet Preserves, as so many of our favorites do.

 Makes about 1 3/4 pounds of membrillo